TypeRocket/pro/README.md

 });
 ```

-### Templating
+### Pro Templating

-Dry up your templates using views and controllers.
+Dry up your templates using views and controllers with this Pro only feature.
 Views in admin and front-end.

 ```php
 /**